anktsrkr/anktsrkr.github.io/content/post/semantic-kernel/getting-started-with-ollama-and-semantic-kernel.md

 In this post, we have discussed how to use Ollama with Semantic Kernel.
 We have seen how to install Ollama, run a model, and use it with Semantic Kernel.

 Will I be using Ollama in my future posts?
 For Chat completion, we will not be using Ollama as streaming is not supported yet with function call.
 Instead, we will be using **{{< hl-text cyan >}}LM Studio{{< /hl-text >}}**.
 However other task like Text embedding, we will use Ollama.

-Ollama team is working to support streaming with function call, releated discussiono can be found [here](https://github.com/ollama/ollama/pull/10415) and as soons as it is available, I will update this post.
+Ollama team is working to support streaming with function call, releated discussion can be found [here](https://github.com/ollama/ollama/pull/10415) and as soons as it is available, I will update this post.

 Next post will talk about **{{< hl-text cyan >}}LM Studio{{< /hl-text >}}**.
 We will see how to use it with Semantic Kernel and build a chat application.